dapierce/dapierce.github.io-archive/_projects/tisha-turner.md

 listing-priority: 1
 ---

 A portfolio website for my wife, featuring galleries of her styling and illustration work.
+I modified the design from a [Start Bootstrap](https://startbootstrap.com/) template, and added some elements and styling to fit larger images on the page.